The 8 Best Square Capital Alternatives

 - Lines of credit

-With fees that range from 1.5% – 12% per month (front-loaded, so you have to pay the bulk of the interest at the beginning of your loan), Kabbage’s lines of credit can be a little pricey.
+Kabbage Funding loans have a monthly fee for every month you have an outstanding balance.
+The loans are front-loaded, so you have to pay the bulk of the interest at the beginning.
+As such, Kabbage’s lines of credit can be a little pricey.
 Nonetheless, the trade-off is often worth it for merchants who need an easy way to access cash.

 Although Kabbage might be too expensive for some borrowers, Kabbage offers many advantages to small business owners, including relaxed borrower requirements, an easy application process, and fast approvals.
 If you qualify for a Kabbage line of credit, you could have access to your funds in just minutes.

 You could be approved for a line of credit up to $250,000 if you meet Kabbage’s requirements.
-One of the best things about Kabbage is that your personal and business credit profiles aren’t considered when approving your application.
-Instead, the lender looks at the performance of your business when determining whether to approve your loan and setting your credit limit.
+The lender looks at the performance of your business when determining whether to approve your loan and when setting your credit limit.

-Through Kabbage, you can receive repayment terms of 6, 12, or 18 months based on the amount you draw.
+Through Kabbage, you can receive repayment terms of six, 12, or 18 months, based on the amount you draw.
 Payments are made monthly, which may be a better option for your business over Square Capital’s daily repayments.
 You can even repay your loan early and save money on fees — an option not available through Square Capital.

 How To Apply For A Kabbage Line Of Credit

 Simply fill out an application on Kabbage’s website, or download the app and apply on your mobile device.
-Kabbage will request read-only access to your bank accounts and payment services like Square.
-When the application is complete, Kabbage will let you know how much you’re approved for and you can start drawing from your line immediately.
+Kabbage will request read-only access to your bank accounts and payment services (such as Square).
+When the application is complete, Kabbage will let you know how much you’re approved for, and you can start drawing from your line immediately.